afterax

 Useful next routes

-Estimates for illustrative and educational purposes only.
-Calculations use HMRC published rates and are not regulated financial, tax, or legal advice.
+Calculations use HMRC published rates for education and illustration.
+They are not regulated financial, tax, or legal advice.
 Verify against your own tax position before filing or making financial decisions.

 What is adjusted net income?

 Adjusted net income is broadly total taxable income before personal allowances, less certain pension contributions, Gift Aid donations and reliefs.
-It is not take-home pay.
+It is not take home pay.
 The simplified calculator above focuses on the common employee, pension and Gift Aid adjustments that affect Afterax users.

 Why £60k to £80k matters for Child Benefit